BuffJokester2448/TinTin-Config/README.md

 ``LOTJ`` to run.

-## Pinch in and Out in the Termux and Get Termux:Styling from F-DROID for further customization, just do a long tap on Terminal after installing it.
+## Pinch in and Out in the Termux and Get [Termux:Styling from F-DROID](https://f-droid.org/en/packages/com.termux.styling/) or [Github](https://github.com/termux/termux-styling/releases) for further customization, just do a long tap on Terminal after installing it.